-Complaints with DHR may be filed any time within one year of the harassment.
+Complaints with DHR may be filed any time within one year (three years beginning Aug.
+12, 2020) of the harassment.
 If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.

-Complaining internally to the South New Berlin Free Library does not extend your time to file with DHR or in court.
+Complaining internally to [Employer Name] does not extend your time to file with DHR or in court.
 The one year or three years is counted from date of the most recent incident of harassment.